 I am using this space as a journal of events as they unfold.
-Sometimes we forget the details.
-We forget the people, the positives, the good things, the things our families shared, the things that became a ‘new normal.
+Sometimes we forget the details, we forget the people, the positives, the good things, the things our families shared, the things that became a ‘new normal.
 I want to be my family's historian.

 Backtracking to our last week of normal:

 March 10-13: Hailey, Jay, and I went on a vacation to St. Pete Beach, Florida.
-We knew that things were starting to ramp up, and as we sat on the beach, we began to be aware of, and practice “social distancing”, another new term meaning you are to stay 6 feet apart from others.
+We knew that things were starting to ramp up, and as we sat on the beach, we began to be aware of a new term; “social distancing”, meaning you are to stay 6 feet apart from others.
 The idea is to slow the spread of the virus to allow the health care system to catch up and not get overloaded.
 We were able to do that very successfully on our trip especially with the beach, the sun, the fresh air.
 We overheard a few conversations on the beach about the current state of the country, and I remember finding it interesting that others were all starting to take note of what would soon become a very serious situation.

 We felt a little uncomfortable with the close quarters on the plane, but since we took up a row it wasn't too bad.
 We noticed the airport and airplanes were cleaner than they were typically.
 Hello?.....
 Shouldn’t they have always been that clean?
 The flight attendants commented that they would be coming through the aisles to collect any wipes we had used, which was something they had never done before.
 I remember hearing, just before leaving on our trip, that wiping down our area on the plane was a good idea.
-I hadn’t been able to find any in the stores before I left; my first indication that there was a problem with supply.
+I hadn’t been able to find any wipes in the stores before I left; my first indication that there was a problem with supply.

 While heading home from Tampa, I asked one of the TSA agents as we were going through security if the airport was less crowded.
-He said yes, and that most of the people were sports teams traveling home from their tournaments and games being canceled.
+He said yes, and that most of the people were sports teams traveling home from their tournaments as they were being canceled.
 It was stunning to see team after team heading home; their season had come to an end.

 Reflecting on that first week when things started to really change by the hour, I realize just how fluid the situation was, and still is, as I write today.

-March 13-23 Concerts were being canceled, sporting events were played without fans, then literally the next day they started canceling ALL events with large groups.
+March 13-23 Concerts were being canceled, sporting events were played without fans, then literally the next day they began to cancel ALL events with large groups.
 No NCAA basketball tournament, no NBA, baseball postponed...everything was affected except football.
 (Sure am glad our CHIEFS got that Superbowl win when they did!)
 We went from events having to be less than 500 to less than 250 to less than 100 to less than 50 to currently less than 10 in a group.

 Then the virus was labeled a pandemic.
 I kept telling the kids, “We have never seen anything like this since we’ve been alive.”
 It was hard for all of us to comprehend what was happening because day to day life seemed the same.
 We didn't know anyone, nor had we even heard of anyone that was sick.
-But the story going on in Italy was very telling.
+But the events in Italy were very telling and extremely sad.
 We knew it would head our way in time.